JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 @def title = "Implement Multi-Agent Reinforcement Learning Algorithms in Julia"
 @def description = """
     This is a technical report of the summer OSPP project [Implement Multi-Agent Reinforcement Learning Algorithms in Julia](https://summer.iscas.ac.cn/#/org/prodetail/210370190?lang=en).
-In this report, the following three parts are covered: the first section is a basic introduction to the project, the second section contains the implementation details of several multi-agent algorithms, and in the last section we discussed our future plan.
+In this report, the following three parts are covered: the first section is a basic introduction to the project, the second section contains the implementation details of several multi-agent algorithms, and in the last section, we discussed our future plan.
     """
 @def is_enable_toc = true
 @def has_code = true